MicrosoftEdge/WebView2Feedback/FindOnPage.md

         /// Stops the current 'Find' operation and hides the Find bar. void StopFind();

         /// Gets or sets the state of whether all matches are highlighted.
-Returns TRUE if all matches are highlighted, FALSE otherwise.
+        /// Returns TRUE if all matches are highlighted, FALSE otherwise.
+        /// Note: Changes to this property take effect only when StartFind, FindNext, or FindPrevious is called.
+        /// Preferences for the session cannot be updated unless another call to the StartFind function on the server-side is made.
+        /// Therefore, changes will not take effect until one of these functions is called.
         Boolean ShouldHighlightAllMatches { get; set; };

-        /// Set this property to hide the default Find UI.
-You can use this to hide the default UI so that you can show your own custom UI or programmatically interact with the Find API while showing no Find UI.
-Returns TRUE if hiding the default Find UI and FALSE if using showing the default Find UI.
+        /// Sets this property to hide the default Find UI.
+        /// You can use this to hide the default UI so that you can show your own custom UI or programmatically interact with the Find API while showing no Find UI.
+        /// Returns TRUE if hiding the default Find UI and FALSE if using showing the default Find UI.
+        /// Note: Changes to this property take effect only when StartFind, FindNext, or FindPrevious is called.
+        /// Preferences for the session cannot be updated unless another call to the StartFind function on the server-side is made.
+        /// Therefore, changes will not take effect until one of these functions is called.
         Boolean SuppressDefaultFindDialog { get; set; };

         /// Retrieves the index of the currently active match in the find session.
 Returns the index of the currently active match, or -1 if there is no active match.
         Int32 ActiveMatchIndex { get; };